worthingtonse/client-prompts/Ideas In Progress/QMAIL/Phase-I/qmail-format-phase-1.md

 ```

 ## Meta Data
 The meta data is the data about the email but not the email itself.
+The meda data is put together by the client by assemplying data that it has gotting by downloading email stripes from QMail servers.
 The meta data is made up of two parts:
-1. 16 bytes that are fixed
+1. 32 bytes that are fixed
 2. Other information that can varry but will show in chunks of 16 bytes each.

 ## Meta Part Command Codes for Phase I